buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 Most precipitation manifests as rain, but in cold climates it can also manifest as snow, sleet, or hail.
 Precipitation of any type, followed by a drop in temperature from above to below 0° C, can produce ice.

 **Heavy rain**: Rain halves visibility, and imposes a -1d6 penalty to Awareness checks.
-It has the same effect as a very strong wind on flames, ranged attacks, and Awareness checks as a very strong wind.
+It has the same effect as a very strong wind on flames, ranged attacks, and Awareness checks.

 **Snow**: While falling, snow has the same effects as rain on visibility, ranged attacks, and Awareness checks, and the terrain is considered difficult.
 A day-long snowfall leaves 3d6*2.5 centimeters of snow on the ground.